-In the lighting industry there are many important components that the average lighting buyer is unaware of, or simply doesn’t think about.
-Many of my customers don't know how high intensity discharge lamps like metal halides are powered.
+In the lighting industry, there are many important components that the average lighting buyer is unaware of or simply doesn’t think about.
+Many people don't know how high-intensity discharge lamps like metal halide bulbs are powered.
 I certainly didn’t prior to joining the lighting industry.

-A major component to powering metal halide, high pressure soium & fluorescent lamps is the Ballast.
-High Intensity Discharge lamps carry a large amount of electrical discharge to create light.
-The job of the Ballast in this case is to drive and sustain the power output toward the lamps.
-Here is a quick run down on how a metal halide ballast operates.
+A major component to powering high-pressure sodium, fluorescent, and metal halide bulbs is the ballast.
+High-intensity discharge lamps carry a large amount of electrical discharge to create light.
+The job of the ballast, in this case, is to drive and sustain the power output toward the lamps.
+Here is a quick rundown on how a metal halide ballast operates.

-Once you have your voltage specified the ballast takes over all the heavy lifting.
-The input voltage enters the ballast and then the main control circuits convert the power into an AC signal and senses resistance within the lamp being operated.
-The ballasts provide the starting voltage and ignition pulses (pulse-start lamps) that are necessary to ignite the lamp.
-The ballast keeps a steady set flow of electricity flowing to the lamp once the lamp has been started.
+Once you have your voltage specified, the ballast takes over all the heavy lifting.
+First, the input voltage enters the ballast.
+Then, the main control circuits convert the power into an AC signal and senses resistance within the lamp being operated.
+The ballasts provide the starting voltage and ignition pulses (pulse-start lamps) that are necessary to ignite the metal halide bulbs.
+The ballast keeps a steady set flow of electricity flowing to the high-intensity discharge lamp once the lamp has been started.

-A popular ballast we sell is the Halco M57/175CWAH/4T/K. If you go to the AtlantaLightBulbs.com website and look up this product, you will notice there is an ANSI code M57.
-This is a guide to finding all lamps matching this ballast.
-When searching this ANSI code you will find a lamp such as MH175/U/MED/IC PROLUME, in the description you will see ANSI Code M57.
-It is imperative to match up the ANSI code on your ballast with the ANSI code on the lamp.
+A popular ballast we sell is the Keystone MH-175A-Q-KIT.
+When you visit that product page, you will notice there is an ANSI code M57.
+This is a guide to finding all metal halide bulbs matching this ballast.
+When searching this ANSI code you will find a lamp such as Halco MH175/U/MED/IC In the specs, you will see ANSI Code M57E.
+It is imperative to match up the ANSI code on your ballast with the ANSI code on the high-intensity discharge lamp.
 If you do not have a match the system will not operate properly.

-If you still need help trying to figure out what metal halide ballast you need please give us a call at 1-888-988-2852 or send us an email!
+If you still need help trying to figure out what metal halide ballast you need, you can contact us at any time.
+We’re here to help!